google/differential-privacy/README.md

 ## Support

 We will continue to publish updates and improvements to the library.
-We will will not accept pull requests for the immediate future.
+We will not accept pull requests for the immediate future.
 We will respond to issues filed in this project.
 If we intend to stop publishing improvements and responding to issues we will publish notice here at least 3 months in advance.

 ## License